Discovering Australia; Barrington Tops25/08/2017 Read more

 My first experience of the race was learning just how much of a challenge it was – both mentally and physically – and I think I became a lot stronger as a result of that.
 I learnt to how to be independent and self-sufficient on the bike, and how to be flexible to different situations.
 Oh, I also learned how much of a mistake it was to do the adventure without a sleeping bag!

 The feeling upon finishing last year’s race was so great that shortly after it, I decided I would take part in TCRNo5.
 Since I made that decision I have been spending a lot of time in the saddle, and I’ll continue doing that until the race.
 When I go out riding, I usually do long distances of at least 100km, but I also support my training on the bike with swimming.

 I’ll be using a Kinesis 4S Disc frame.
-As for packs, I’ll be using Apidura’s Saddle Pack Dry (9L), Frame Pack Dry (4.5L), Top Tube Pack (Extended) and two Food Pouches (Extended).
+As for packs, I’ll be using Apidura’s Expedition Saddle Pack (9L), Expedition Compact Frame Pack (4.5L), Backcountry Top Tube Pack (1L) and two Food Pouches (1.2L).
 I’ll be wearing PedalEd kit, and I’ll also make sure I pack a sleeping back this time!

 This year’s route is going to require a very different route from most previous editions.
 It’s a lot more northern than usual.
 Personally, I am particularly looking forward to Romania and the Transfăgărășan (CP4) with excitement.
 It looks pretty interesting.

 Carrying No171 feels really amazing, but it also makes me feel like I’m under a bit of pressure.
 This year’s race is going to be very special, so representing number 171 means a lot to me.